SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 ### Day Off

 1. What do you do on your day off?
    Typically I'll stay in the dormitary to watch some videos, listen to the music or just have a sleep if I'm too tired.
-However, if I feel energetic, I'll intive my friends to play the table tennis, which is my favorite sport.
+However, if I feel energetic, I'll invite my friends to play the table tennis, which is my favorite sport.
 2. Do you usually spend your days off with your parents or your friends?
    I usually spend my days off with my friends because I'm living in the school and I hardly have the chance to go home and see my parents.
 And on my days off, I usually eat a meal or do some sports together with my friends.
 Last week, I invited my fellow apprentice to eat in a bistro where the cuisines are really delicious.